rails/rails/guides/source/debugging_rails_applications.md

    10        format.json { render :json => @posts }
 ```

-If you repeat the +list+ command, this time using just +l+, the next ten lines of the file will be printed out.
+If you repeat the `list` command, this time using just `l`, the next ten lines of the file will be printed out.

 ```bash
 (rdb:7) l